Get help securing research funding

 “I am very new to eye tracking, so I didn’t know much about the data outcomes.
 Funding Support Services helped me understand and narrow down the required outcomes, which was critical for me as a researcher new to this field.”

-In this short video, we share tips and tricks to help you gain funding including the specific eye tracking terminology to incorporate into your proposals.
+In this webinar, we share tips and tricks to help you gain funding including the specific eye tracking terminology to incorporate into your proposals.

 “Funding Support Services by Tobii Pro was absolutely instrumental in helping me to obtain funding for my work on cognitive development.”